bayfrontmedia/bones/docs/README.md

 - [Multi-Filesystem](https://github.com/bayfrontmedia/multi-filesystem): An easy-to-use library used to manage multiple Flysystem adapters from a single class.
 - [Multi-Logger](https://github.com/bayfrontmedia/multi-logger): An easy-to-use library used to manage multiple Monolog channels from a single class.
-The [exception handler](usage/exceptions.md#report) looks for this class when reporting exceptions.

 The following services are included with Bones: